Description

 Notes

-* if you don’t want to use lard you can replace it with an equal amount of butter, use 110g of butter in total for the recipe (the whole stick)
+* If you don’t want to use lard, you can replace it with an equal amount of butter.
+Use 110 g of butter in total for the savory tart dough (the whole stick if you’re American).

 Nutrition